 Who Must Have a Secondhand Dealer General License?

-A person or business that buys or sells used goods, other than automobiles and firearms, in New York City must have a Secondhand Dealer General license.
+A person or business that buys or sells used goods, other than automobiles, in New York City must have a Secondhand Dealer General license.

 This description is only a general explanation of who must have a Secondhand Dealer General license.
 Refer to the Licensing Law/Rules Handout

 Exemptions: Garage sales and not-for-profit organizations are not required to have a Secondhand Dealer General license.

 Additional City or State Permits/Licenses/Clearances You May Need

 - If you or your business plans to sell audio equipment, video equipment, photographic equipment, computers or computer equipment, or calculators, you must also obtain an Electronics Store license from DCA.

 - If you or your business plans to lend money on deposit or pledge of personal property, you must obtain a Pawnbroker license from DCA.